solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 ### Milk Tea Boxes with the Imperial sheet

 __Step 1)__ Which rare mats does Milk Tea have? __Milk__.
 The next-best box that doesn't use rare mats? __Pickled Vegs__.
 __Step 2)__ -
+__Step 3)__ the next-best recipe are pickled vegetable boxes at `~310k` profit per box.
-__Step 3)+4)__ The goal is to find a price for milk at which the profits on the Milk Tea box and Pickled Vegs box match.
+__Step 4)__ The goal is to find a price for milk at which the profits on the Milk Tea box and Pickled Vegs box match.
 Here's how that would look like on the imp sheet.
 I'm using 600 cooking mastery and 780 turn-in mastery in the clip.
-In the clip you'll see me gradually adjusting the price of milk until the profit on Milk Tea box and Pickled Vegs box match.
+In the clip you'll see me gradually adjusting the price of milk until the profit of the two boxes in question match.

 {% include youtube.html id="oMUZf7gtdYU" %}

 In this example, milk has a true value of `14,900` when making milk tea boxes compared to Pickled Veg boxes.
-It's important to take the milk-less alternative (Pickled Vegs here) into account because we could make `310k` per box on those without using any milk.
+It's important to take the milk-less alternative (Pickled Vegs here) into account because we could make `310k` per box on those without using any milk - this is an example where omitting step 3) would lead to an overestimation of the true value for milk.
 The difference in profit is created by using milk.

 ## 4.2) Market Cooking